GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere

 To infer the heavy element content of TOI-5205b, we used the \texttt{planetsynth}\footnote{\url{https://github.com/tiny-hippo/planetsynth}} evolution models that account for stellar irradiation and atmospheric composition \citep{muller_synthetic_2021}.
 The inputs that generate a model with \texttt{planetsynth} are the planet mass, planet radius, system age, and incident flux.
 The evolution models used a $50-50$ \ce{H2O}-\ce{SiO2} (water-rock) mixture for the heavy elements \citep{1988PhFl...31.3059M}, and a proto-solar hydrogen-helium mixture \citep{2019ApJ...872...51C}.
 We employed a common Monte-Carlo approach \citep[e.g.,][]{2023FrASS..1079000M} in which the observations were used as priors, sample planets were drawn, and their thermal evolution was modeled to find the heavy element mass that fit the observed radius.
 Gaussian priors were used for the mass, radius, and stellar irradiation.
 Since the host-star age is largely unknown \citep{kanodia_toi-5205b_2023}, we used a uniform prior between 2 and 10 Gyr.
-For the atmospheric metallicity (see \S\ref{sec:forwardmodelling}), the inferred values approached the edge of their respective grids, and their posterior distributions were asymmetric.
-Therefore, we used a uniform prior for $\log$ [M/H] from -1.0 to -0.3 to ensure the samples were within the limits of the models used by \texttt{planetsynth}.
+For the atmospheric metallicity, we used a uniform prior for $\log$ [M/H] from -1.0 to -0.3 to ensure that the samples were within the limits of the models used by \texttt{planetsynth}.

 The posterior distribution of the bulk metallicity estimated from $10^6$ planet samples is shown in \autoref{fig:toi5205b_kde}.
-We also depict the region where the bulk metallicity equals the atmospheric metallicity.
+We also highlight the region where the bulk metallicity equals the atmospheric metallicity.
 The inferred bulk metallicity and heavy element mass were $Z_{\mathrm{planet}} = 0.17 \pm 0.07$ and $M_z = 57 \pm 25$ M$_\oplus$, respectively.
 The large errors were mainly driven by the radius and age uncertainties.
-For comparison, interior models of Jupiter infer a heavy element mass of about $20 - 30$ M$_\oplus$ \citep[see][for a review]{2024arXiv240705853H}.
-Interestingly, the high bulk metallicity of TOI-5205b challenges the finding that giant planets around M-dwarf stars are metal-poor compared to those around FGK stars \citep{2024arXiv241116197M}.
+For comparison, interior models of Jupiter infer a heavy element mass of $\sim20 - 30$ M$_\oplus$ \citep[see][for a review]{2024arXiv240705853H}.
+Interestingly, the high bulk metallicity of TOI-5205b challenges the finding that giant planets around M dwarf stars are metal-poor compared to those around FGK stars \citep{2024arXiv241116197M}.